Dusty Francis, Artistic Director

 Ras Dia, a native of New York City, discovered his passion for the arts as a member of the Boy’s Choir of Harlem, singing music from Monteverdi to Kanye West, learning a wide variety of dance styles including Rag and South African Gumboot, performing for Nelson Mandela’s final visit to the U.S. as South Africa’s President, as well as for the New York City Prayer Service in the weeks immediately following the 9/11 attacks on the World Trade Center.
 He attributes this formative experience to his belief that artistic expression is an extension of, and a tool for recognizing, honoring, and celebrating humanity.

 Currently serving as Special Advisor on Arts and Advocacy for Humanitarian Causes to the United Nations Association of El Salvador, Mr. Dia has produced multi-disciplinary programming, and established partnerships which highlight the role of the arts as a platform for global advocacy and sustainable youth engagement.
-He is also the Creative Producer of Mise-En-Scène Studios (MESS), and the Executive Producer of Una Voz, Un Mundo, an arts initiative committed to presenting the artistic contributions of women and people of color, which also strives to ensure access to the arts in underserved communities.
+He is the Artists-in-Residence Producer at National Sawdust, and most recently worked as Creative Producer for MESS (Mise-En-Scène Studios), and Executive Producer of Una Voz, Un Mundo, an arts initiative committed to presenting the artistic contributions of women and people of color, which also strives to ensure access to the arts in underserved communities.

-Mr. Dia previously served as Operations Manager for Uptown Classics (Kaleidoscope Arts), a multi-disciplinary arts organization for public school students.
-He has also held marketing, development, production, and administrative roles with the National Children’s Chorus, Sadler’s Wells Theatre, Carnegie Hall, and The New School, where he supported outreach programming for immigrants, abuse survivors, and refugees across New York City.
+Mr. Dia has also held marketing, development, production, and administrative roles with the National Children’s Chorus, Sadler’s Wells Theatre, Carnegie Hall, and The New School, where he supported outreach programming for immigrants, abuse survivors, and refugees across New York City.

 As a musician, his work has included appearances with the Center for Contemporary Opera, American Opera Projects, New York Fringe Festival, Die schöne Magelone with Graham Johnson, Trinculo in the world premiere recording of Lee Hoiby’s The Tempest for Albany Records, Marquis d’Obigny (La Traviata) with Ateneo Internazionale (Sulmona, IT), Don Giovanni with Barefoot Opera (UK), TJ Anderson’s Slavery Documents with the Atlanta Symphony Orchestra under Robert Spano, as well as Roger in the World Premiere of Jonathan Pontier’s Domestic Scenes at London Symphony Orchestra St. Luke’s, and its subsequent French tour (Paris, Alsace, Nord Pas de Calais, Opéra de Rouen, Guebwiller, and Bussy-Lettrée).